Skip to main content

 Thurston County is required to balance its budget to forecasted revenues each year (Resolution 15932).
 The County's budget development process is shared in public meetings and work sessions throughout the year, culminating in several months of detailed presentations and discussions that are open to the public.

-For specific information, please explore these pages:
+For specific details about Thurston County's budget, please explore these pages:

 Budget Office